 How does this study fit with current literature?

-DFT is a well-established training pathway, with a reasonable evidence base.1-7, however the structure has changed very little since the mandatory implementation of Vocational Training in 1993 In 2014 despite over 90% of trainees feeling that their experience of DFT was either excellent or good, 40% felt there were gaps in their clinical experience.2 issed clinical opportunities’ was identified and often these gaps in clinical skill development were associated with the limitation of having one specific patient base or one skillset within their DFT placement.
-Ali et al8 also identified this as an issue and a DFT pilot model for 12 trainees within two primary dental care settings with two different supervisors.
-Evaluation of this pilot8 identified similar findings to our study; training in different settings positive aspects include multiple trainers for feedback and experience of working in different socio-economic areas but the disadvantage of taking longer to feel settled and part of the team.
+DFT is a well-established training pathway, with a reasonable evidence base.1-7 In 2014 despite over 90% of trainees feeling that their experience of DFT was either excellent or good, 40% felt there were gaps in their clinical experience.2 Within our research, many trainees viewed DFT as an important transition period between dental school and practice; being immersed within a primary care setting to develop skills and prepare for working independently within general dental practice.
+However, ‘missed clinical opportunities’ was identified and often these gaps in clinical skill development were associated with the limitation of having one specific patient base or one supervisor skillset within their DFT placement.
+Ali et al8 also identified this as an issue and a DFT pilot model for 12 trainees within two primary dental care settings with two different supervisors was introduced.
+Evaluation of this pilot8 identified similar findings to our study; with training in different settings positive aspects include multiple trainers for feedback and experience of working in different socio-economic areas but the disadvantage of taking longer to feel settled and part of the team.

 Within the most recent national survey of OMFS SHOs in 20129, the best aspects of this training role are similar to the findings within our research; improving clinical skills in dentoalveolar surgery, increased confidence to manage patients with a medical condition and experience of working in a multidisciplinary team.9 However, not mentioned in this national survey9 but a key area discussed amongst participants within our research were the academic opportunities available during DCT training.
 This may be a reflection of DCT now being more of a structured training programme with supervisor support and a dedicated curriculum.
 Some of these academic opportunities have been highlighted in a more recent regional study of OMFS DCTs.10 However, current evidence underlying DCT is based purely on perspectives of those who have completed DCT training.
 There appears to be a lack of evidence investigating the reasons why trainees chose not to pursue DCT.
 We identified that trainees who did not choose a DCT training pathway did so due to a number of reasons; OMFS perceived as a daunting environment, hospital hierarchy, being dentally qualified in a medical setting, lack of variety/specialties, deskilling and lack of hands-on training relevant to clinical dentistry.

 In 1996, it was identified that a 2-year integrated training programme resulted in a greater appreciation of primary and secondary care, more advanced clinical skills, greater adaptability and helped to inform career decisions.11 Our research reflected similar findings with regards to LDFT in terms of clinical skill development, professional development, career development and appreciation of the patient care pathway.
-The fact that LDFT trainees within our study spend alternate weeks between primary and secondary care may be a reason why transferrable skills and interprofessional collaboration was more explicit and identified.
+The fact that LDFT trainees spend alternate weeks between primary and secondary care may be why transferrable skills and interprofessional collaboration was more explicit and identified within this study.
 Lack of continuity of patient care was an issue identified in the pilot study11 however this has not been identified as a recurring theme within our study, this may be associated with current LDFT trainees spending a two-year period in the same setting, albeit alternate weeks.